HenryDayHall/CORSIKA8/COLLABORATION_AGREEMENT.md

 [https://gitlab.ikp.kit.edu/AirShowerPhysics/corsika](https://gitlab.ikp.kit.edu/AirShowerPhysics/corsika),
 and have special responsibilities for this reason.

-## Accepting new contributors, and authors
-The CORSIKA Project can accept new scientific authors to be added to [SCIENTIFIC\_AUTHORS](SCIENTIFIC\_AUTHORS), or remove them from there.
-Agreement to be scientific author can be linked to a temporary task or assignment.
-Not compliance with the [GUIDELINES](GUIDELINES.md), or inactivity, are reasons to be removed from the list.

 ## Changing to a different license, for parts, or the complete project

-The CORSIKA Project can change the license for parts or the entire project.
+The CORSIKA Project panel can change the license for parts or the entire project.

 ## Planning and performing releases

-The CORSIKA Project decides on releases of the software, and about the content of it.
+The CORSIKA Project panel decides on releases of the software, and about the content of it.

 ## Changes to the Collaboration Agreement

-The CORSIKA Project decides on changes to the Collaboration agreement.
+The CORSIKA Project panel decides on changes to the Collaboration agreement.